-We have developed and written our own curriculum, which covers the PER (Plan d’Etudes Romand) and the National Curriculum of England.
+We have developed and written our own curriculum, which covers the PER (Plan d’Etudes Romand) and the English National Curriculum.
 The programme is accepted by both governments, and our students take the exams of both countries.

 Yes, they do.
-Most of these subjects are taught by single subject teachers: theatre and music from age 3, sport from age 4, they also take Capoeira, Hip Hop, Swimming, Sailing and even Climbing with single subject teachers.
+Most of these subjects are taught by single subject teachers: theatre and music from age 3, sport from age 4, they also take Swimming, Sailing and even Climbing with single subject teachers.